Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/NoiseModelling/Noise_level_from_source.rst

    Default: ``70``

+``confLineSourceSpacingRatio`` — *Line source spacing ratio* Dictates the density of source points created from a line sound source.
+A higher value means more points and finer discretization : DistanceBetweenPoints = DistanceSourceToReceiver / LineSourceSpacingRatio (this parameter)

+   Type: ``Double``

+   Default: ``2.0``

 ``confMaxError`` — *Max Error (dB)*
    Threshold for excluding negligible sound sources in calculations.This parameter is ignored if no emission level is specified or if you set it to 0 dB.
 This parameter have a great impact on computation time.